Wondering why someone’s Life Insurance premium is lower than yours? Here are 12 key factors that impact the cost of life insurance.

 Based on all the information above, most underwriters place applicants in risk categories when extending coverage and charge them accordingly.
 Each company names their categories differently (e.g. Regular, Premium, and Premium Plus – kind of like UberX, Uber Black, Uber Select etc).
 While it’s not realistic to try to improve your overall classification in a rush before the medical exam, it can provide an incentive to continue to eat well, exercise and curb your weekend drinking.

 Aside from all the health-related factors, one of the most impactful variables on the cost of life insurance is the length of your coverage.
 A longer term translates to higher premiums because the insurer is required to cover you for a longer period of your life.
 As we know, an ageing client is a red flag for insurers, so they charge you more to offset the risk in the latter years of your policy.
+You can use our online insurance quoting tool to see Life Insurance premiums across policy terms.

 Everybody likes extra sprinkles on their sundaes, but if your premiums are becoming cost-prohibitive, look into declining some optional riders found in your policy if you don’t really need them.
 Things like convertibility, guaranteed renewability, critical illness, disability and long-term care insurance riders, waiver of or return of premium clauses and more, can really drive up the cost of your policy.

 This is where we come in.
 If you’re only looking at insurance products from one company or relying solely on the advice of one insurance broker or advisor, you might be missing out on better prices for the same coverage.
+When you compare prices online you stand to save on premiums for same coverage amount.

 PolicyAdvisor lets you instantly compare quotes from the most trustworthy insurers in the country, so you know you’re getting the best price for your life insurance needs.